So, you’re looking to get your freelancing groove on in 2021, but where the hell do you start?

 Don’t fall for freelancing clichés

-As a full-time freelancer for almost three years, you could say I’ve learnt a thing or two about the freelance life.
-Its up and downs, its pleasures and pains, and what I needed to do to ensure I didn’t go back to my old boss to see if I could get my old job back.
+As a full-time freelancer of almost five years, you could say I’ve learnt a thing or two about the freelance life.
+It’s up and downs.
+Its pleasures and pains.
+And what I needed to do to ensure I didn’t go back to my old boss to see if I could get my old job back.

-If you have a dream, a calling, or an urge to ‘go freelance’, before you actually do it, it’s easy to get distracted by the obvious upsides to working from home.
-Yes, you don’t always have to get dressed to work (OK – you will if you’re in a co-working space).
+If you have a dream, a calling, or an urge to ‘go freelance’, it’s easy to get distracted by the obvious upsides to working from home before you actually do it.
+Yes – getting dressed to work is optional (though you’ll need to if you’re in a co-working space).
 You can do as little (or as much) as you either want or need to, and you can sit in coffee shops all day if you really want to.

 True as they may be, they’re straight out of the big book of freelancing clichés.
 Any job comes with its own fair share of trials and tribulations – and stress – and that includes freelancing.
 But however much you love or hate your job at the moment, there’s a lot of extra stuff that comes with it that definitely makes your life much easier.
 So let’s start with where you’re at right now…

 It’s important to make sure you get your head around the instant change that comes with freelancing.
 Your current job will come with certain perks and benefits that you might not even see as a perk or a benefit – you just take them for granted.